 No, not really, but it can be.

-I know that doesn’t make sense because it’s hard to give any blanket statement like that to any lens, since lenses have many characteristics which maybe excel at one thing but fail miserably at another, this is especially true with a lot of vintage lens.
+I know that doesn’t make sense because it’s hard to give any blanket statement like that for any lens, since lenses have many characteristics that excel at one thing but fail miserably at another.
+This is especially true with many vintage lenses.

 Industar 50mm f3.5 Review | First Impressions

-But my intentions when buying this lens were to actually use it on my Fujifilm X-T2 and X-Pro 2.
-It’s here on these APS-C cameras the lens gives very different results and it’s here where the Industar 50mm can really shine.
+However, my intentions when buying this lens were actually to use it on my Fujifilm X-T2 and X-Pro 2.
+It’s here on these APS-C cameras that the lens gives very different results, and it’s here where the Industar 50mm can shine.

-The lens I actually have the the 50-2, I’m not sure how it’s different from the 50, although I plan on getting that lens in the near future.
+The lens I have is the 50-2; I’m not sure how it’s different from the 50.

-On the Sony A7rII my first impressions were “man this lens sucks.” Â It has disgusting flaring, terrible vignetting, extremely soft corners and edges, but . . . it’s beautifully sharp in the center, has great contrast and a lot of character and it was this character that made me fall in love, just a little bit, with this lens.
-Then I tried it on my APS-C cropped Fujifilm cameras and oh my!
+On the Sony A7rII, my first impressions were, “Man, this lens sucks.” Â It has disgusting flaring, terrible vignetting, extremely soft corners and edges, but… It’s beautifully sharp in the center, has excellent contrast, and a lot of character.
+It was this character that made me fall in love, just a little bit, with this lens.
+Then I tried it on my APS-C cropped Fujifilm cameras, and oh my!

 Pros